yandex-cloud/docs/en/security/domains/network.md

 {% endif %}

-To access the infrastructure using control protocols (for example, SSH or RDP), create a bastion VM.
+To access the infrastructure using control protocols (for example, {% if lang == "ru" and audience != "internal" %}[SSH](../../glossary/ssh-keygen.md){% else %}SSH{% endif %} or RDP), create a bastion VM.
 You can do this using a free [Teleport](https://goteleport.com/) solution.
 Access to the bastion VM or VPN gateway from the internet must be restricted.

 For better control of administrative actions, we recommend that you use PAM (Privileged Access Management) solutions that support administrator session logging (for example, Teleport).
 For SSH and VPN access, we recommend that you avoid using passwords and use public keys, X.509 certificates, and SSH certificates instead.
 When setting up SSH for your virtual machines, we recommend that you use the SSH certificates (also for the SSH host).